How efficient is your warehouse?

 Warehouses have a lot of paperwork, labels, and packaging requirements.
 Keep everything all standardized in order to optimize as a lean warehouse.

 Finally, you’ll need to sustain all of these individual practices in order to continue your lean warehousing practices.
-Continually assess each one of these five principals so that you’re keeping your warehouse as efficient and effective as possible.
+Continually assess each one of these five principles so that you’re keeping your warehouse as efficient and effective as possible.
 You’ll need to make improvements to your lean warehousing strategies continually.
 This is especially true as your business continues to grow and scale over time.

 Safety isn’t a part of the traditional five steps that make up lean warehouse management, but it can be considered one of the most important parts of running any business.
 We all want to think that no one will get hurt at work, but if we don’t put the right processes in place, there’s no way to ensure that safety is prioritized in the workplace.
 Here are a few great ways to focus on safe practices in your warehouse: